7 abandoned cart email templates and best practices

 Mobile devices now account for 54% of all web traffic.
 The people visiting your ecommerce business may at the same time be cooking, watching TV, chatting with friends or dealing with other distractions that could lure them away from the checkout.

-While doing your best to improve the shopping experience can help keep your visitors’ attention, abandoned cart emails are your opportunity to re-engage those customers who have been distracted.
+While doing your best to improve the shopping experience can help keep your visitors’ attention, best abandoned cart emails are your opportunity to re-engage those customers who have been distracted.

 Setting up your abandoned cart emails